rajatpatle/Samta-ai-Assignment/README.md

 Methods used
 --------------
-Generics
+1.Generics
-User Model for registration.
+2.User Model for registration.
-Validations
+3.Validations
-Token Authentication
+4.Token Authentication
-Per view Authentication
+5.Per view Authentication
-Pandas library to read csv file
+6.Pandas library to read csv file
-To encrypt Password implemented CREAT Method in serializers Admin can add csv file and management user can view data Used django ORM to retrive data from database
+7.To encrypt Password implemented CREAT Method in serializers 8.Admin can add csv file and management user can view data 9.Used django ORM to retrive data from database